ssahu200122/Obsidian-vault/Notes/TUF DSA/Easy.md

 > 2005199424 1586769954 -2 6422280 2005175325 4201040
 > ```

-- In above example there are two Arrays A and B. when a Array is initialized in glo
+- In above example there are two Arrays A and B. when a Array is declared in global scope then, it initialized by 0 otherwise by garbage value